Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

 \begin{lem} Let $\phi \colon \calt(S)\rightarrow \calt(S)$ be a superinjective map, and let $a$ be a p-vertex of $\calt(S)$.
 Then $\phi(a)$ is also a p-vertex of $\calt(S)$. \end{lem}

 \begin{proof} The image of the pentagon in Figure \ref{fig-pen} (b) via $\phi$ contains four BP-vertices by Lemma \ref{lem-bp-s} (ii).
 Lemma \ref{lem-pen-bp} implies that the other vertex is not a BP-vertex.
-Since any separating curve in $S$ which is disjoint from a BP is a p-curve, we obtain the lemma. \end{proof}
+Since any separating curve in $S$ disjoint from a BP in $S$ is a p-curve in $S$, we obtain the lemma. \end{proof}